 - Reconstitute (mix) medications prior to dispensing

-Where can technicians work and what do they usually do there?
+Where can pharmacy technicians work and what do they usually do there?

 Great question!
 There are a variety of locations where a Pharmacy Technician may be able to work with varying tasks.
 Some examples would include: a hospital, community (retail), long term care (LTC), mail order, specialty, nuclear pharmacy and Coagulation Therapy Technician.